guilevieiram/g_flight/README.md

 Many of the controller functionalities, such as sending flights to the users and updating flight prices reside on API endpoints through GET requests.
 This requests are made using Amazon AWS Lambda functions and are activated through weekly triggers.
 - AWS Lambda

+### **Messager**
+All the user app notifications are sent via e-mail.
+This is done from inside the backend though a SMTP service called Mailgo
+- Mailgo

 ### **Flight model**
 The flight model is responsible for doing every action related with flights: destinations, city codes, prices, ...